ACADEMIA

 Dr. Christine Parent, Principal Investigator

-Comparison of Ecomorphospaces of Land Snail Communities on Island and Nearby Mainland.
+Ecomorphospaces of Land Snail Communities on Islands and Nearby Mainlands

 She has contributed to avian ecology projects across the American West, including studies on burrowing owl recovery, migration patterns, and the population dynamics of cavity-nesting forest owls.
-She has also engaged in international research on the morphology and ecological roles of land snails, with fieldwork in Peru aimed at understanding the factors that drive their adaptations across island and mainland systems.
-Her work centers on wildlife ecology and conservation, with a focus on animal movement and behavior, quantitative ecology, and interdisciplinary approaches to human–wildlife interactions.
+Her research has also extended internationally, with fieldwork in Peru examining the morphology and ecological roles of land snails and the factors driving their adaptations across island and mainland systems.
+These experiences across taxa and continents shaped her integrative approach to wildlife conservation, grounded in animal movement and behavior, quantitative ecology, and conservation biology.

-Day is a graduate researcher studying pronghorn movement and behavior, focusing on how fences influence movement across the Greater Yellowstone Ecosystem.
-Her long-term goal is to earn a PhD and advance her lifelong commitment to wildlife research and conservation.
+Day is currently a graduate researcher at the University of Idaho, studying how fences influence pronghorn movement and behavior across the Greater Yellowstone Ecosystem.
+Her long-term goal is to earn a PhD and continue advancing wildlife research and conservation through work that bridges movement ecology, animal behavior, and human–wildlife interactions.

 University of Idaho - Moscow, ID